teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 It's also possible to make more complex synonyms: for example, "slide" can be "_down a".
 This gives input synonyms a similar quality to macros, but they are not designed for such a purpose; thus, it's recommended to keep input synonyms as simple as possible.

 Input synonyms will directly replace any match, which can break inputs.
 For example, if "triangle" is an input, with "a" being an input synonym, the final output would be "tritrianglengle", which is likely not a valid input.
-In these instances, it's recommended to instead add a new input with the same button and/or axis value so it parses correctly.
+In these instances, it's recommended to instead add a new input with a different name but the same button and/or axis value so it parses correctly.
 You can view all input synonyms with the `ListInputSynonymsCommand` (default: "!listsyn").